richim96/42-libft/README.md

-This repository contains some projects - either completed or in progress, - for the core curriculum of 42 Berlin.
+Projects for the core curriculum of 42 Berlin.

+- Libft: collection of foundational library functions re-implemented from scratch.